JaeHoanKim/MVToep/README.md

 ### Intended use

-This package is intend to efficiently draw multivariate normal samples from the Toeplitz-structured covariance matrices, which is widely used throughout the fields.
-For handy usage, it provides simple implementations for sampling from the regular grid points with radial basis function (RBF) and Matern kernels.
-The main idea for this algorithm is based on Wood and Chan (1994).
+Multivariate normal (Gaussian) sampling from the Toeplitz-structured covariance matrix is in diverse fields: from obtaining the approximate solution of the stochastic partial differential equation to directly testing the performance in the simulation studies.
+Therefore, this package intends to efficiently draw samples from the Toeplitz-structured covariance matrix, with several user-friendly functions.
+For handy usage, it provides simple implementations for sampling from the regular grid points with radial basis function (RBF) and Matern kernels, with the covariance matrix of the autoregressive model.
+The main idea for this algorithm is suggested on Wood and Chan (1994).

 ### Installation instructions